ngmarchant/oasis/docs/index.rst

 * F1-score, precision, or recall is a sufficient measure for the classifier's performance
-* the classification problem demonstrates a high degree of class imbalance (examples include entity resolution, text classification and many problems in the medical domain)
+* the classification problem demonstrates a high degree of class imbalance (examples include entity resolution, information retrieval, text classification and many problems in the medical domain)

 Note that the final point to do with class imbalance does not need to be satisifed in order for OASIS to provide accurate estimates of classifier